KV-ashu/Anzen/README.md

 - **NGOs** can register and coordinate large-scale relief operations.
 - **Authorities** can monitor disaster zones and plan evacuation or supply chains.
 - **Real-time Map** shows current disasters.
+- **AI chatbot** can be used by users to find the best course of action till help arrives.

 ---